joek/async-sample/README.md

 ![Open Terminal and login to Cloud Foundry](images/08-CF-Login.png) *Cloud Foundry Login: If you are working on a fresh trial account, you are automaticaly logged in to the right org and space.*

 4. As a final step before we can deploy the application, we need to provide the service configuration.
 Please replace the placeholder in the `manifest.yaml` file with the information provided to you during the workshop.
+Please select a suitable app name (it needs to be unique on BTP).

 ![Adjust manifest.yamy](images/09-manifest.png)
 *Adjust manifest file with the information provided during the workshop*